SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

  */
 ​
-// Import the SDK in TypeScript import * as CommerceSdk from "commerce-sdk";
+// Import the SDK in TypeScript
+// tsc requires the --esModuleInterop flag for this import * as CommerceSdk from "commerce-sdk";
 // For Javascript, use:
-// import as CommerceSdk from "commerce-sdk";
+// import CommerceSdk from "commerce-sdk";
 const { ClientConfig, helpers, Search } = CommerceSdk;
 // Older Node.js versions can instead use:
 // const { ClientConfig, helpers, Search } = require("commerce-sdk");

-// Create a configuration to use when creating API clients
+// Create a configuration to use when creating API clients const config = {
-// In TypeScript, let config = new ClientConfig();
-const config = {
+    headers: {},
     parameters: {
         clientId: "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",
         organizationId: "f_ecom_bblx_stg",